Gluten Free in Vienna 2024 – The Sightseeing Coeliac

 Gasthaus Nestroy

-We arrived to a table outside – seriously it’s raining in the UK as I write this in May and in Vienna we comfortably sat outside for a 9pm dinner reservation!
+We arrived to a table outside and we were able to comfortably sit outside for a 9pm dinner reservation in May.
 They had a gluten free menu and I had to have schnitzel, my only real decision was whether that was to be pork, chicken or veal.
 I had the veal and the meal was really delicious comfort food and I thoroughly enjoyed it!

 They did have pancakes on the menu and I really wanted them but they seemed to be wrapping up for the night so we didn’t stay for dessert.
 We instead headed back to the hotel for some bellinis in the hotel bar that went down rather well!